Throwback Thursday: Seahawks regain form — and running game — in prime-time win vs. Cardinals

 That set up one last play for Arizona with 38 seconds left.

-This time, Murray didn’t have time to get the pass off, sacked by Carlos Dunlap back at the 33 — Seattle’s third sack of the game after it infamously didn’t record a single quarterback hit in a 37-34 loss to Arizona on Oct.
+This time, Murray didn’t have time to get the pass off, sacked by Carlos Dunlap back at the 33 — the Seahawks’ third sack of the game after it infamously didn’t record a single quarterback hit in a 37-34 loss to Arizona on Oct.
 25.

 It was a fitting end to a win at newly re-christened Lumen Field that seemed in Seattle’s control almost all the way.

-Seattle led 16-7 at the end of the first half, scoring on the opening possession and again after Arizona tied it early in the second quarter, immediately retaking the lead.
+The Seahawks led 16-7 at the end of the first half, scoring on the opening possession and again after Arizona tied it early in the second quarter, immediately retaking the lead.
 The Seahawks added a field goal on the final play of the half.

-It was the best half of defense of the season for Seattle, holding Arizona to 107 yards on 25 plays and just 4.3 per play, two yards per play less than Arizona’s average coming into the game.
+It was the best half of defense of the season for the Seahawks, holding Arizona to 107 yards on 25 plays and just 4.3 per play, two yards per play less than its average.

-The Seahawks scored on their opening possession, an initially methodical 75-yard march in which Seattle converted three third downs before ending in a splash when Wilson evaded pressure and threw to DK Metcalf in the back corner of the end zone for 25 yards and a touchdown.
+The Seahawks scored on their opening possession, a methodical 75-yard march in which they converted three third downs before ending in a splash when Wilson evaded pressure and threw to DK Metcalf in the back corner of the end zone for 25 yards and a touchdown.

-Wilson was 5 of 5 for 58 yards on the drive and also ran once for nine yards, and a clear tone had been set.
+Wilson was 5 of 5 for 58 yards on the drive and ran once for nine yards, and a clear tone had been set.

 Arizona had just 23 yards on 10 plays in the first quarter, and just one first down.

 The Cardinals had only one real march in the first half, but used it to tie the game on a Kenyan Drake 2-yard TD run with 13:51 to play in the second.
-The ball popped loose as Drake hit the ground as he fell into the end zone and the play was initially ruled a fumble and a recovery by Seattle’s D.J.
-Reed.
+The ball popped loose as Drake hit the ground as he fell into the end zone and the play was initially ruled a fumble and a recovery by Reed.
 But after a review it was ruled a touchdown.

-But Seattle immediately responded with another 75-yard drive, though this time running 10 plays capped by an 11-yard pass from Wilson to Tyler Lockett with 8:27 left in the first half.
+But Seahawks immediately responded with another 75-yard drive, this time running 10 plays capped by an 11-yard pass from Wilson to Tyler Lockett with 8:27 left in the first half.
 Myers missed the extra point to keep the lead at 13-7 and would never trail again.

 In the final seconds of the half, Wilson lofted a deep pass to Metcalf, which paid off when Patrick Peterson was called for defensive pass interference.
 The 46-yard penalty put the ball at the Arizona 9 with 11 seconds remaining.

-An incomplete pass on the next play meant Seattle had to settle for a field goal, but Myers drilled it from 27 as the half ended to put the Seahawks up 16-7.
+An incomplete pass on the next play meant the Seahawks had to settle for a field goal, but Myers drilled it from 27 as the half ended to put the Seahawks up 16-7.

-Arizona got right back in the game with an 81-yard, 11-play drive to start the second half that was keyed by two Seattle penalties — personal fouls on Quandre Diggs and Bobby Wagner.
-But Seattle came right back to go ahead again by two scores, aided by an especially timely — if foolish — Arizona penalty.
+Arizona got right back in the game with an 81-yard, 11-play drive to start the second half that was keyed by two penalties — personal fouls on Diggs and Bobby Wagner.
+But the Seahawks came right back to go ahead again by two scores, aided by an especially timely — if foolish — Arizona penalty.

-The Cardinals appeared to have Seattle stopped after a short pass to Lockett, who was tackled at the 32 by Dre Kirkpatrick.
+The Cardinals appeared to have the Seahawks stopped after a short pass to Lockett, who was tackled at the 32 by Dre Kirkpatrick.

-Metcalf appeared to yell at Kirkpatrick in anger over his tackle of Tyler Lockett.
-Kirkpatrick twisted Lockett’s leg after Lockett was already dealing with a knee injury that had him listed as questionable.
+Metcalf appeared to yell at Kirkpatrick in anger over his tackle of Lockett.
+Kirkpatrick twisted Lockett’s leg after he was already dealing with a knee injury that had him listed as questionable.

 Kirkpatrick responded to Metcalf, and a scrum ensued, and when order was finally restored a taunting penalty was called on Kirkpatrick.
 That turned an apparent fourth-and-two at the Arizona 32 — and a tough decision for the Seahawks — into a first down at the Cardinals 17.

 Carlos Hyde ran for 15 yards, and then two more yards for the score, to put Seattle back in control at 23-14 with 5:20 left in the third quarter.